uecker/mri_test/ismrm2021/bart_tensorflow/bart_tf.md

 <!-- #region id="8e2719ae" -->
 ### Step 2: Set Output to TF's l2 Loss

-In the later following reconstruction example we want to validate the exploitation of TF graphs in BART on a l2 regularization example.
+In the later following reconstruction example we want to validate the integration of TF graphs in BART with an l2 regularization example.

-Therefore, we are going to compare a reconstruction with the internal l2 loss of the `pics` tool to the result using a TF graph.
+Therefore, we are going to compare a reconstruction with the internal l2 loss of the `pics` tool with the result using a TF graph regularization.

 The required graph is now set to have TF's l2 loss as an output.
 <!-- #endregion -->